Tech-Educators/software-dev-012/demos/week-08/tailwind-prettier/README.md

 Run `npm install -D prettier prettier-plugin-tailwindcss` to install the two packages as a dev dependancies.

-Create a file called `` and put the following inside it.
+Create a file called `.prettierrc` and put the following inside it.

 ```
 {